 Book Training at Haldon Forest Park

-Nordic walking is an effective way to improve your health and fitness, and Devon's coast and countryside, make an inspirational backdrop for this wonderful activity.
+Nordic walking is an effective way to improve your health and fitness, and Devon's coast and countryside are an inspirational backdrop for this wonderful activity.
+Nordic walking Devon is run by Fiona Swan, who has been teaching Nordic walking at Haldon Forest Park for over a decade.
+As a walking guide and hill and moorland leader, Fiona hosts a variety of walks across Devon and Dartmoor.

 Nordic walking is a technique that uses two poles to propel yourself forward.
-By engaging all of the main muscle groups, it's an effective way to improve cardiovascular fitness, maintain muscle mass, and support strong bones.
-It's easy to learn (requires tuition and practice!) and is suitable for all fitness levels.
+Engaging all of the main muscle groups, it's an effective way to improve cardiovascular fitness, maintain muscle mass, and support strong bones.
+Nordic walking is easy to learn (it requires tuition and practice!) and is suitable for all fitness levels.

-To make a start, learn the technique by attending training using the British Nordic Walking - INWA 10 Steps Training Method.
-This can be done via a group course or a personal 1 to 1 session at Haldon Forest Park or another location.
+To make a start, learn the full technique by attending training using the British Nordic Walking - INWA 10 Steps Training Method at Haldon Forest Park.
+Or have a private 1 to 1 session.

 -